switchensemble/switchensemble.github.io/support/index.md

 [Switch~] has always relied on a community of friends and supporters to make what we do possible.
 For all of us—Zach, Madi, Matt, Lauren, TJ, Wei-Han, Megan, Chris, Clay, and Jason—[Switch~] concerts are so meaningful to share with all of you.

 We believe in vivid, memorable concerts and invest in collaboration and innovation.
-Will you join us in helping us bring new work to life?
-Please consider making a tax-deductible donation today.
+If you're here from our [Fundly Campaign](https://fundly.com/the-switch-ensemble-2020-21-season) to make a tax deductible donation, please click on the button below to donate via Fractured Atlas.
+Your gift will count toward our campaign and you'll get all the great perks listed on our Fundly page.

 [Switch~] has 501(c)3 fiscal sponsorship through an arts service organization called Fractured Atlas.
 They receive grants and contributions in support of our projects, helping provide tax-deductible status to donations like yours.
 We pay a small administrative fee to them, your gift supports our work, and we can keep our focus on what we do best: making new music!